-Set forth below is a direct and overlapping debt report (the "Debt Report") prepared by California Municipal Statistics, Inc. and dated as of November 1, 2022.
+Set forth below is a direct and overlapping debt report (the "Debt Report") prepared by California Municipal Statistics, Inc. for debt issued as of March 1, 2022.
 The Debt Report is included for general information purposes only.
 The District has not reviewed the Debt Report for completeness or accuracy and makes no representation in connection therewith.